 - that turning toward what makes us uncomfortable is both possible and necessary to become our most authentic selves.

-I believe that we can dismantle diet culture, one day at a time.
+- that we can dismantle diet culture, one day at a time.

-I believe that sensitivity is a super-power.
+- that sensitivity is a super-power.

-I believe that all foods fit.
+- that all foods fit.

-I believe that everyone is doing the best they can with what they have and that everyone can always do better.
+- that two seemingly opposite things can be true at the same time - and usually are. that everyone is doing the best they can with what they have and that everyone can always do better.